Hand injuries cost over $2,000 on average. If reading our newsletter helps you prevent even one injury, isn't that worth it?

 No thanks, I don't want to prevent hand injuries.

-The first step Graham explains is to look at the statistics:
+The first step Graham outlines is to look at the numbers:

 Inexpensive work gloves may only cost $2 but only last a day, whereas higher-end work gloves may cost $5 but last 5 days.
 At the end of the week the latter glove is the better deal.